 Transmission using fiber optic communication is preferred to use metal wires as signals are able to travel with fewer damages.
 Optical fibers are also unaffected by electromagnetic interference.
 The fiber optical cable uses the application of total internal reflection of light.

 The fibers are designed such that they facilitate the propagation of light along the optical fiber depending on the requirement of power and distance of transmission.
-A single mode fiber is used for long distance transmission while a multimode fiber is used for shorter distances.
-The outer cladding of optical fibers need better protection than metal wires.
+A single mode fiber is used for long-distance transmission while a multimode fiber is used for shorter distances.
+The outer cladding of this fibers needs better protection than metal wires.

 The optical fiber works on the principle of total internal reflection.
-Light rays can be used to transmit huge amount of data but there is a problem here- the light rays travel in straight lines.
+Light rays can be used to transmit a huge amount of data but there is a problem here – the light rays travel in straight lines.
 So unless we have a straight long wire without any bends at all, harnessing this advantage will be very tedious.
-Instead, the optical cables are designed such that they bend all the light rays inwards (using TIR).
+Instead, the optical cables are designed such that they bend all the light rays’ inwards (using TIR).
 Light rays travel continuously, bouncing off the optical fiber walls and transmitting end to end data.
-Although light signals do degrade over progressing distances, depending on purity of material used, the loss is much less compared to using metal cables.
+Although light signals do degrade over progressing distances, depending on the purity of the material used, the loss is much less compared to using metal cables.

-A Fiber Optic Relay System consists of the following components:
+A Fibre Optic Relay System consists of the following components:

-- The Transmitter – It produces the light signals and encodes them fit to transmit
+- The Transmitter – It produces the light signals and encodes them to fit to transmit.

-- The Optical Fiber – The medium for transmitting the light pulse (signal)
+- The Optical Fibre – The medium for transmitting the light pulse (signal).

-- The Optical Receiver – It receives the transmitted light pulse (signal) and decodes them fit to use
+- The Optical Receiver – It receives the transmitted light pulse (signal) and decodes them to be fit to use.

 - Economical and cost effective